Monday, January 25, 2016

 Some of the dresses were covered in pearls, beads, and buttons.

-There were hats and well as handbags that matched the dresses.
+Some hats and handbags matched the dresses.

 One of my favorite shows that aired on television was Adventures in Paradise.